hestiacp/hestiacp-docs/web/docs/cli/commands.md

 v-update-web-domains-stat admin
 ```

-This function runs log analyzer usage for all user webdomains.
+This function runs log analyser usage for all user webdomains.

 ## v-update-web-domains-traff